SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

-The linear t-number of the lens
+The linear t-number of the lens, equal to the F-number of the lens divided by the square root of the transmittance of the lens.

 #### Units